Eating in Imerovigli

 As a result of earthquakes and volcanic eruptions, the former administrative centre of the region that used to be based on the rock is now in ruins.
 The walk from Imerovigli to Skaros is an invigorating way to stretch your legs and take in the surrounding natural beauty and old building relics.

 As well as the caldera, craggy landscape and charming local architecture, Imerovigli is also famous for its cave dwellings.
 Thanks to the strong winds which are a feature of this side of Santorini, many of the Imerovigli residents in previous centuries constructed accommodation for themselves in the cliff face.
-These caves still remain but have been converted into luxury hotels and apartments.
+These caves still remain but have been converted into luxury hotels and apartments, ideal for giving those cheap holidays to Santorini a particularly special edge.

 Sample the local wine